alteryx/gh-action-pypi-upload/README.md

 # gh-action-pypi-upload
-GitHub action to upload to PyPi
+Use this GitHub action to upload a Python package to PyPi

+## Prereqs

+* You can `pip install` your library locally and import it

 ## Usage